 - Openness: A willingness to share and receptivity to information, perceptions, ideas

-- Consistency: Predictable behavior and responses
+- Consistency: Predictable behaviour and responses

 - Treating people with dignity and fairness

 The problem is that trust is so fragile.
-If anyone of the elements listed above is breached even once, a relationship is apt to be severely compromised, even lost.
+If any one of the elements listed above is breached even once, a relationship is apt to be severely compromised, even lost.
 With trust gone between individuals, teams have little hope of functioning well and realizing their true potential.